maddisondesigns/Customizer-Custom-Controls-Sample-Plugin/readme.md

 [The WordPress Customizer – A Developers Guide (Part 2)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-2)

 ## Changelog ##

+= 1.2.0 =
+- Updated theme with latest version of Customizer code (1.3.0) which includes new Divider Control
+- Updated Font Awesome to v6.4.0
+- Added 500px, Artstation, Figma, Mastodon (works with mastodon.social & mastodon.art), Quora, Steam, Telegram, TikTok, Unity, Unsplash & WhatsApp social icons
+- Added skyrocket_social_icons_plurality filter to change the plurality of the social icons (e.g. Use it to change 'Follow me on...', to 'Follow CompanyName on...')

 = 1.1.0 =
 - Updated plugin with latest version of Customizer code (1.2.1)